swipeeh/c-project/README.md

 ## Requirements

 ### Analysis and Design
-You must create a domain model (UML class diagram) and use it to structure your solution in abstract data types.
+You must create a domain model (UML class diagram).
+This should form the basis for structuring your solution using abstract data types.

 ### Test
 All functions and data types should be unit tested.
-Make the test first, then the code that solved the problem specified in the test.
+Work in iterations where you make the test first, then the code that solves the problem specified in the test (and only that problem).

 ### Implementation
 Implement the game in C. The code should be well-structured preferably using abstract data types.